RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 **[New feature, core C++ + ROS + Matlab/scipy]**

 ## Better use of MTM redundancies
-Positioning the wrist in effort mode, see See [#2](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/2)<br>
+Positioning the wrist in effort mode, see [#2](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/2)<br>
-Taking advantage of the symmetry of the master gripper and maximize the joint space overlap with PSM, see [#56](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/56) and [#50](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/50)<br>
+Taking advantage of the symmetry of the master gripper and maximize the joint space overlap with PSM, see [#56](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/56).<br>
 **[New feature, core C++]**

 ## Better PSM teleoperation